Books Like Polaris Rising: The One Answer Worth Your Time

 They tick the boxes, but boxes aren't what you're after.

-What you want is that specific architecture: enemies to lovers sci fi romance where the conflict between the leads is rooted in something structural.
+What you want is that specific architecture: enemies-to-lovers sci-fi romance where the conflict between the leads is rooted in something structural.

 Real opposition, not manufactured misunderstanding.